The Odd Couple

 Oscar to the left and Felix to the right

-Stealing a phrase from a friend of mine; 'we have a situation' at my house.
+Stealing a phrase from a friend of mine - 'we have a situation' at my house.
 I live with Felix and Oscar.
 The Odd Couple.
 For those of my age and older, you completely understand to whom I am referring.
-For those younger and confused, check with your friend, Wikipedia.
+For those who are younger and confused, check Wikipedia.

 Out of the mouths of babes.
 Obviously, he overheard a comment or two from his parents.

-Fast forward 15 or so years and not much has changed.
-Ben understands his organizational style.
-I do not.
-I see piles of clothes on the floor, uncertain of the clean from dirty, and hear frequent and frantic shuffling from searching for lost keys.
+Fast forward 15 or so years, and not much has changed.
+Ben understands his organizational style, but I do not.
+I see piles of clothes on the floor, uncertain of what’s clean and what’s dirty, and hear frequent and frantic shuffling as he searches for lost keys.
 Ben's typical answer is "It's all good, Mom.
-I know where my stuff's at and I like it that way."
+I know where my stuff's at, and I like it that way."

-I quickly realized that I had a Felix and Oscar situation on my hands.
-I am sure my tidy and military-like husband was feeling his world turned upside down as well.
+I quickly realized I had a Felix-and-Oscar situation on my hands.
+I am sure my tidy, military-like husband felt his world turned upside down as well.

 Garrett's world is full of routine and careful planning.
-Every pair of shoes has its place and a missing shirt in his closet would be noticed by his watchful eye on the same day of the disappearance.
+Every pair of shoes has its place, and a missing shirt in his closet would be noticed by his watchful eye on the same day of the disappearance.
 I appreciate his tidy ways as I gravitate to these same habits.
-Together we are quite the team with an organized garage and carefully engineered dishwasher-loading skills.
+Together, we are quite the team with an organized garage and a carefully loaded dishwasher.

 In defense of both my messy son and organized husband, they typically co-exist very well, as any good roommates should.
-It is only extreme 'Ben-isms' that push Garrett over the edge.
-An example would be Ben adopting two guinea pigs last March on a Sunday and then leaving them at our house and returning to college that same night.
+Only the extreme will push Garrett over the edge.
+An example would be Ben adopting two guinea pigs on a Sunday last March, then leaving them at our house and returning to college that same night.
 George and Randy continue to live in a cage in our garage to Garrett's complete chagrin.

-But the best story of late is the story of a pair of jeans.
-My apologies to both of my housemates as this story still makes me laugh and I can't resist sharing.
+But the best story of late is about a pair of jeans.
+My apologies to both of my housemates, as this story still makes me laugh, and I can't resist sharing.

-Let me provide some background so you can better understand my humor.
+Here is some background to help you better understand my humor.

-Also, note that Garrett takes very good care of his belongings in general.
-Maintenance logs are kept on larger purchases and items like clothes and shoes are bought with care and well-maintained.
+Also, note that Garrett takes very good care of his belongings.
+Maintenance logs are kept for major purchases, and items such as clothes and shoes are carefully selected and well-maintained.

 This was the case a few weeks ago.

-After hearing Ben's alarm and no movement, I sent a text to my middle child who was obviously not up.
+After hearing Ben's alarm and no movement, I sent a text to my middle child, who was obviously not up.
 Within minutes, I could hear Ben scrambling down the hall.
-The sound of running footsteps with background shuffling was the first indicator that something had gone missing in Ben's life.
+The sound of running footsteps, with background shuffling, was the first indication that something had gone missing in Ben's life.
 I wrongfully assumed it was his keys.

-Ben's summer job of working for the county maintenance crew gets him out of bed early.
-He works full-time mowing grass at parks and ditches, filling potholes with asphalt, trimming trees, etc...
-You get the picture.
+Ben's summer job with the county maintenance crew gets him out of bed early.
+He works full-time mowing grass at parks and ditches, filling potholes with asphalt, trimming trees, etc. You get the picture.
+Wearing jeans to cover his legs is a job requirement.

 Now back to Garrett's jeans.
-Post-Ben departure, Garrett asked the obvious...
+Post-Ben departure, Garrett noticed something amiss in the hallway.

 "Where did my jeans go?"

-Garrett's words, not the coffee, brought me out of my dead sleep.
-I immediately remembered Ben running the hallway earlier and his requirement of wearing jeans to work each day.
-As Garrett turned on the shower.
-I sent Ben a text.
+Garrett's words, not the smell of coffee, brought me to full-awake mode.
+Remembering Ben running through the hallway earlier, and his requirement to wear jeans to work each day, I sent Ben a text.

-His response came when I was out of the room and was seen first by Garrett.
+His response came when I was out of the room and was seen first by Garrett, who had just come out of the shower.
 In shock, Garrett read Ben's answer back to me.

-I have noticed, as of late, that his jeans haven't been left to dry on the outside banister.
-It appears that Garrett has moved his preferred drying spot to our bedroom closet.
-And Ben is still having problems finding his jeans in the morning.
-Yesterday I noticed him wearing a 'fancy' pair with a tapered ankle style as he ran to his car to leave for work.
+I have noticed that, as of late, Garrett’s jeans haven't been left to dry on the outside banister.
+It appears that he has moved his preferred drying spot to our bedroom closet.
+And Ben is still having problems finding his work jeans in the morning.
+Yesterday, I noticed him wearing a 'fancy' pair with a tapered ankle style as he ran to his car to leave for work.
 Finding the selection odd, I questioned him about where they came from.

 Noticing the two-inch gap between ankle and foot, his story made perfect sense to me.
-My worry then moved to his socked feet with hopes that he had boots piled within the mounds appearing in the back seat of his car.
+My worry then moved to his socked feet, with hopes that he had boots in mounds piled in the back seat of his car.

 I do love my Felix and Oscar.
 They bring spice to our lives and make me smile every day.
 As I often remind myself, life would be boring if we were all the same.